prkshayush/loki-fleet/README.md

 # Loki's Fleet

 Ever wondered..
-What If...LOKI from MCU owned a vehicle rental?
-There are certain easter eggs from some of the characters involved in Loki series.
+What If?...LOKI from MCU owned a vehicle rental.
+Made using images & designs available across internet with some editing, there are certain easter eggs from some of the characters involved in Loki series.

 Tech Stack used in this project are: